Multi-messenger lensing time delay as a probe of the graviton mass: Massive geodesics

 \section{Massive geodesics}

-In this section, we make a pedagogical introduction on how a mass term introduced in the field equations may alter the geodesics of gravitational waves.
+In this section, we make a pedagogical introduction on how a mass term may alter the geodesics of gravitational waves.
 We study this phenomenologically and defer more formal aspects of massive gravity to the literature \cite{deRham:2014zqa} and references therein.
-In this context, a modification of the dispersion relation can arise if the linearized vacuum Einstein field equations in the Hilbert gauge ($\nabla^\mu h_{\mu\nu} = 0$) admit an extra mass term
+Note that a UV completion of Lorentz violating massive gravity was proposed in \cite{Blas:2014ira}.
+Suppose that the equation of motion for the metric perturbation reads